 Rachel had no right to steal these idols.
-In so doing, she violated God’s commandments by having an idol (Exodus 20:4-6), coveting that which didn’t belong to her (v.
-17), stealing (v.15), and lying to cover her act (v.
-16).
+In so doing, she violated God’s commandments by having an idol (Exodus 20:4-6), coveting that which didn’t belong to her (verse 17), stealing (verse15), and lying to cover her act (verse 16).
 Jacob admitted to Laban that no one of his family had the right to steal the idols (Genesis 31:32).

 Rachel should have realized that God was her only true Helper for He is the Creator.
 What could these idols do?
-She knew that Joseph was a ear answer to her prayer to God for children (Genesis 30:22).
-For after six years of being barren, God opened her womb and faith obtained what impatience and unbelief had before failed.
+She knew that Joseph was an answer to her prayer to God for children (Genesis 30:22).
+For after six years of being barren, God opened her womb and through faith she obtained her request.